 Get a taste of the tropics, without leaving the state, during the unique Rainforest Yoga class at the Butterfly Pavilion in Westminster.
 The class is surrounded by beautiful plants in the warm oasis.
 If you’re lucky, a butterfly may land on your hand while you hold the warrior pose.

 Even if you don’t do yoga, the pavilion is a fascinating home to thousands of critters, gardens and a nature trail - just 15 minutes from Denver.

 The museum is also home to a zoo of little creepy crawlers, too, including a friendly tarantula that you can hold.
-If you're feeling brave.Continue to 5 of 10 below.
+If you're feeling brave.

 For more than 40 years, the Molly Brown House Museum has been one of Colorado’s most visited historic sites, drawing about 50,000 people a year.
 This is one of the few historic museums dedicated to the Titanic and its famous character, Molly Brown.

 The museum regularly holds special events.
 Check its website to see what's on the calendar before your visit.

 Glenwood Springs is known for the world’s biggest hot springs pool, but it also is home to the Yampah Spa, with its hot springs vapor caves.
 After getting your massage or pedicure, visit the natural geothermal mineral paths, naturally rich in therapeutic minerals, to fully unwind.

 Imagine relaxing in quiet, dim, warm underground rock chambers, filled with natural steam vapor, where hot water trickles through the cave floors.
 This is a new way to do hot springs, and a new way to do the spa, too.

 Colorado is home to dozens of natural mineral hot springs.